ctrgrb/mssql-revtun/README.md

-# RevTun
+# MSSQL-RevTun

-RevTun is a POC tool for network pivoting.
+MSSQL-RevTun is a tool for network pivoting.
 It operates similar to chisel, ligolo and ssh tunneling.
 The main difference is that it uses the Microsoft SQL Server TDS protocol to make the network traffic look like MSSQL traffic.

 It operates in 3 modes:
 - **Server**: Listens on a port (1433 by default).
 Once it receives a client connection, it opens another port (1080 by default).
 Through the second port, we can use proxychains/tun2socks to forward all traffic though the client.
 - **Client**: Connects to server or to the relay using authentic MSSQL authentication.
 Forwards all traffic from the server.
 - **Relay**: Relays the traffic from the client to the server.
-Use case: the client cannot directly reach the server but can reach the relay machine.
+Use case: the client cannot directly reach the external server but can reach the relay machine.

 ## Building